AdobeDocs/experience-platform.en/help/rtcdp/privacy/iab/dataset-preparation.md

 >[!NOTE] The example shown below uses the schema's `identityMap` field as its primary identity.
 Depending on your purposes, you may want to add additional fields to the schema to serve as the primary identity instead.

 To enable an ExperienceEvent schema for Profile, click the schema's name in the left-hand rail to open *[!UICONTROL Schema properties]* dialog in the right-hand rail.
 From here, click the **[!UICONTROL Profile]** toggle button to enable the schema.
-Finally, click **[!UICONTROL Save]** to confirm your changes.

 ![](../assets/iab/event-enable-profile.png)